Linda Ronstadt: Most successful female singer of the 1970s

-Time magazine and "rock chick" image
+Time and "rock chick" image

-Ronstadt has remarked that she felt as though she was "artificially encouraged to kinda cop a really tough attitude (and be tough) because rock and roll is kind of tough (business)," which she felt wasn't worn quite authentically.
-Female rock artists like her and Janis Joplin, whom she described as lovely, shy, and very literate in real life and the antithesis of the "red hot mamma" she was artificially encouraged to project, went through an identity crisis.
+Ronstadt said she was "artificially encouraged to kinda cop a really tough attitude (and be tough) because rock and roll is kind of tough (business)".
+Female rock artists like her and Janis Joplin, whom she described as lovely, shy, and literate in real life and the antithesis of the "red hot mamma" she was artificially encouraged to project, went through an identity crisis.

 By the mid-1970s, Ronstadt's image became just as famous as her music.
-In 1976 and 1977, she appeared on the covers of Rolling Stone and Time, respectively.
+In 1976 and 1977, she appeared on the covers of Rolling Stone and Time.
 The Rolling Stone cover story was accompanied by a series of photographs of Ronstadt in a skimpy red slip, taken by Annie Leibovitz.
-Ronstadt felt deceived by the photographer, not realizing that the photos would be so revealing.
+Ronstadt felt deceived, not realizing that the photos would be so revealing.
 She says her manager Peter Asher kicked Leibovitz out of the house when she visited to show them the photographs prior to publication.
 Leibovitz had refused to let them veto any of the photos, which included one of Ronstadt sprawled across a bed in her underpants.
 In a 1977 interview, Ronstadt explained, "Annie [Leibovitz] saw that picture as an exposé of my personality.
 She was right.
 But I wouldn't choose to show a picture like that to anybody who didn't know me personally, because only friends could get the other sides of me in balance."

-Her 1977 appearance on the cover of Time magazine under the banner "Torchy Rock" was also upsetting to Ronstadt, considering what the image appeared to project about the most famous woman in rock.
-At a time in the industry when men still told women what to sing and what to wear, Ronstadt hated the image of her that was projected to the world on that cover, and she noted recently how the photographer kept forcing her to wear a dress, which was an image she did not want to project.
+Her 1977 appearance on the cover Time under the banner "Torchy Rock" was also upsetting to Ronstadt, considering what the image appeared to project about the most famous woman in rock.
+At a time in the industry when men still told women what to sing and what to wear, Ronstadt hated the image of her that was projected to the world on that cover, and she noted how the photographer kept forcing her to wear a dress, which was an image she did not want to project.
 In 2004, she was interviewed for CBS This Morning and stated that this image was not her because she did not sit like that.
 Asher noted, "Anyone who's met Linda for 10 seconds will know that I couldn't possibly have been her Svengali.
 She's an extremely determined woman, in every area.
 To me, she was everything that feminism's about."
 Qualities which, Asher has stated, were considered a "negative (in a woman at that time), whereas in a man they were perceived as being masterful and bold".
 Since her solo career had begun, Ronstadt had fought hard to be recognized as a solo female singer in the world of rock, and her portrayal on the Time cover did not appear to help the situation.